Austin Panchot

-Austin Panchot (born September 24, 1996) is a retired American professional soccer player.
+Austin Panchot (born September 24, 1996) is an American retired professional soccer player.

 Career

 College

 Panchot played four years of college soccer at Indiana University between 2015 and 2018, making a total of 82 appearances for the Hoosiers, scoring 13 goals and tallying 9 assists.
 In his senior season, he helped lead the Hoosiers to the NCAA tournament semifinals, scoring two game-winning goals during their run.

 Professional

 On January 9, 2019, Panchot chose to sign with North Carolina FC of the USL Championship.

-He scored a goal during an international exhibition game on March 23, 2019 against Club Necaxa.
+He scored a goal during an international exhibition game on March 23, 2019, against Club Necaxa.
 He made his professional debut in a U.S. Open Cup game against the Richmond Kickers on May 15.
 He made his USL league debut on June 8 in a win over the Tampa Bay Rowdies.

 On January 14, 2020, he was announced as part of the roster for USL League One side Union Omaha's inaugural season.